 Kim Nidy of North Canton City School District is a strong believer of the TPACK model which identifies three types of knowledge for educators needed for successful edtech integration: technological, pedagogical, and content knowledge.

 Ensuring that every teacher is on track with the “technology” piece of this model is a primary focus for the Director of Technology at the Ohio district.
-Her goal: avoid simply pushing teachers off of what she describes as a “digital cliff”.
+Her goal: avoid simply pushing teachers off of what she describes as a “digital cliff” (listen to Kim discuss the digital cliff and TPACK model further in this episode of EdTech Heroes).

 She does this by providing frictionless tools like Screencastify so teachers can stay focused on the pedagogical and content aspects of TPACK and create the best learning environments for students.
 That also means avoiding “shiny new tools” without a purpose or goals.